-It was at that time that the possibility of selling things on the internet was really becoming a reality.
-Ebay was really taking off, so in 2004 I crossed my fingers and experimented with selling my art there.
+It was at that time that the possibility of selling things on the internet was really becoming a reality, so I crossed my fingers and experimented with selling my art online.
 I was surprised just how well it went.
 Soon I began to paint full time every day.
-The best part was I was selling everything I painted to collectors from around the world.
+The best part was I was selling artwork to collectors from around the world.

-In 2010 I also opened an Etsy shop, still selling original paintings.
-In 2014 I also added high-quality art prints made from my paintings.
+In 2010 I opened an Etsy shop, selling original paintings, and in 2014 I also added high-quality art prints made from my paintings.

-The feedback from both Ebay and Etsy customers has been absolutely wonderful.
+The feedback from customers has been absolutely wonderful.
 I try hard to make the buying experience positive and to produce original art and art prints that people will be proud and happy to have in their homes.
-The hard work has paid off, having sold well over 2000 works of art and my seller feedback from Etsy and Ebay are %100 and combined have 1500 reviews.
+The hard work has paid off, having sold well over 2000 works of art online in the last few years, I'm happy to say my seller feedback from Etsy is all 5 stars!!!

 My Painting Style Story